Muscular Dystrophy Association Clinic

 - Limb Girdle Muscular Dystrophy (LGMD)

 - LGMD is a heterogeneous group of genetic disorders, both with autosomal recessive and autosomal dominant inheritance patterns.
 These are typically progressive muscle disorders resulting from errors in the genes responsible for normal muscle function.
 LGMD group of disorders are characterized by progressive weakness and muscle atrophy in the shoulder girdle and pelvic girdle muscle distribution.
 There is a wide variety of clinical presentations, ranging between mild symptoms to severe weakness.
 Some disorders have onset of symptom in childhood, while others in adulthood.
-Cardiac involvement is common only in some forms of LGMD.
-Diagnosis is typically made based on history, physical examination, specialized tests including blood work, electromyography, muscle biopsy, and genetic testing.
+Cardiac involvement is common in some forms of LGMD.
+Diagnosis is typically made based on history, physical examination, and genetic testing.
+On occasion specialized tests including blood work, electromyography, muscle biopsy may be utilized.

 - Myotonic Dystrophy (DM)

 - Myotonic dystrophy is the most common form of adult-onset muscular dystrophy.
 There are two major forms, including type 1 DM and type 2 DM, both of which have autosomal dominant inheritance pattern.
 Congenital DM1 presents in infancy, characterized by profound hypotonia and weakness among other manifestations.
 Patients often have muscle pain and stiffness, typically due to slowed muscle relaxation called myotonia.
 Aside from progressive facial and limb weakness, there are other systemic manifestations of the disease including cataracts, cardiac abnormalities, weakness of respiratory muscles, sleep disturbance, endocrine abnormalities, gastrointestinal involvement, cognitive impairment.
-DM is diagnosed based on history, physical examination, electromyography, and genetic testing.
+DM is typically diagnosed based on history, physical examination, and genetic testing.
+On occasion specialized tests including blood work, electromyography, and muscle biopsy may be utilized.

 - Idiopathic Inflammatory Myopathies